Treasure Coast schools to close for 2 days ahead of Nicole

 The Martin County School District announced Monday that all schools will be closed Wednesday and Thursday after "close consultation with emergency management officials."

-Shortly thereafter, St. Lucie Public Schools and the School District of Indian River County announced that its schools would also be closed Wednesday and Thursday.
+Shortly thereafter, school districts in St. Lucie, Indian River and Okeechobee counties announced that its schools would also be closed Wednesday and Thursday.

-Schools were already scheduled to be closed Friday because of Veterans Day.
+Schools in Martin, St. Lucie and Indian River counties were already scheduled to be closed Friday because of Veterans Day.

 All extracurricular activities, events and sports scheduled for Wednesday and Thursday have been canceled.